Showing posts with label Pandemic. Show all posts

 It's not something I wish upon anybody.

 This event has made me sad and confused.
-I am sad because I don't want to see anyone sick, and I am sorry that President Trump is now one of the more than 4,296,000 active Covid-19 cases in the United States.
+I am sad because I don't want to see anyone sick, and I am sorry that the president is now one of the more than 4,296,000 active Covid-19 cases in the United States.
 I do not wish him to have an early death because of this virus.

 I did not wish it upon the 209,721 people who have died from it, either.